do2blehelix/the-ml-handbook/docs/b-supervised-learning/index.md

 ---
 # Supervised Learning

-You have labelled data and are trying to predict a label based on known features. **Historical data predicts likely future events**.
-Applies already learned concepts from a training dataset to a test dataset.
+In Supervised Learning, you have **labelled data** and are trying to predict a label (dependent variable) based on known features (independent variables). **Historical data predicts likely future events**.
+Supervised Learning applies already learned concepts from a training dataset to a test dataset.

 ### Common Types